-U.S. News & World Report ranked UNC's Eshelman School of Pharmacy the 2nd best pharmacy school in 2015.
+U.S. News & World Report ranked the University of North Carolina's Eshelman School of Pharmacy as the top pharmacy school and 5th-best public school in 2017.
 The school offers three degrees for those interested in pharmaceutical study.
-Students in the 4-year Pharm.D. program complete coursework in pharmaceutical therapy, pharmacy law and immunization, and perform ten months of residency work at the end of their study.
+Students in the four-year Pharm.D. program complete coursework in pharmaceutical therapy, pharmacy law, and immunization, and perform ten months of residency work at the end of their study.

-Graduates of a pre-pharmacy or similar program may opt for a Master of Science (M.S.) in Pharmacy, which is ideal for those who wish to go into pharmaceutical administration careers; the degree does not qualify graduates to become a pharmacist.
-A Pharm.D. combined with a Doctor of Philosophy (Ph.D.) degree program is available for students who wish to pursue pharmaceutical research.
+The Master of Science in Pharmacy, intended for graduates of a pre-pharmacy or similar programs, are ideal for those who wish to go into pharmaceutical administration careers.
+Though a prestigious credential, this degree does not qualify the graduate to become a pharmacist.
+A dual Pharm.D. and Ph.D. program is available for students who wish to pursue pharmaceutical research.

-The University of Minnesota (U of M) was named the 3rd best school for pharmacy by U.S. News & World Report in 2015.
-It is also the only pharmacy school in the state that offers a Pharm.D., as well as five graduate Ph.D. programs in pharmacy.
+The University of Minnesota, which offers a number of pharmacy courses online, was named the 2nd-best school for pharmacy by U.S. News & World Report in 2017.
+It is also the only pharmacy school in the state that offers a Pharm.D.
+It offers five different graduate Ph.D. programs in pharmacy.